 Polar telemetry straps are wearable devices that measure heart rate and give valuable data regarding fatigue and the driver’s health.

-• Pas telemetryczny Polar H7: This advanced Bluetooth telemetry strap offers the most precise heart rate readings and is compatible with mobile applications.
+- Pas telemetryczny Polar H7: This advanced Bluetooth telemetry strap delivers the most precise heart rate readings and is compatible with mobile applications.

-• Pas telemetryczny Polar T34: A belted device designed to monitor and record the circulation of vehicles on public roads or race tracks, most often for safety or control purposes.
+- Pas telemetryczny Polar T34: A belt-mounted device designed to monitor and record the circulation of vehicles on public roads or race tracks, most often for safety or control purposes.

 2. GSM/GPRS Telemetry Modules

-• Moduł Telemetryczny GSM (CMB-03): This battery-operated, compact GSM telemetry module with built-in safety runs in CSD or GPRS modes can work up to three years in scheduled transmissions.
+- Moduł Telemetryczny GSM (CMB-03): This battery-operated, compact GSM telemetry module with built-in safety features operates in CSD or GPRS modes and can run for up to 3 years on scheduled transmissions.

-• Moduł telemetryczny GSM/GPRS (iMod X1000): This streaming telemetry multi-channel module with a GSM modem provides permanent access to data and is used for automotive diagnostics and monitoring.
-Which means it offers real-time data transmission.
+- Moduł telemetryczny GSM/GPRS (iMod X1000): This multi-channel streaming telemetry module with a GSM modem provides permanent access to data and is used for automotive diagnostics and monitoring.
+This means it offers real-time data transmission.

 3. Holter Telemetryczny Device

-• A device worn on the body that automatically records the electrical activity of your heart for 24 to 48 hours during regular activity; used to detect heart rhythm problems and is similar to an electrocardiogram.
-However, it is not generally used in automotive, but it can be used for detailed driver health monitoring.
+- A device worn on the body that automatically records the electrical activity of your heart for 24 to 48 hours during regular activity; used to detect heart rhythm problems and is similar to an electrocardiogram.
+However, it is not generally used in automotive applications, but it can be used for detailed driver health monitoring.

 Benefits of Telemetryczny in Automotive and Motorsports